apervmm/steamReview/data-week8/quality.md

 # Cleaning Parts & Difficulties

-- Initially, there was one mismatch in the datatype in one of the entries, so I removed the whole chucnk of dataset where this entry was.
+- Initially, while I was converting `csv` into `parquet`, there was one mismatch in the datatype in one of the entries, so I removed the whole chucnk of dataset where this entry was.
 Since there are already enogh entries, I decided to run with fewer amount
 **Result:** Reduced # entries by 500000 :D

 - Also, I wanted to clean/remove attributes such `hidden_in_steam_china`, `steam_china_location`, `timestamp_updated` and create new `games` table with associated `appid`.
 However, I have runned to multiple issues, where unique number of games were different in both tables and did not corresponded, so I decided to keep `game` attribute and remove `appid`.